Credit cards and coronavirus

 What should I do if I can’t meet my credit card minimum payments because of coronavirus?

-Under measures introduced by the Financial Conduct Authority (FCA), you can now request a freeze on credit card repayments for three months if you’re experiencing a change in financial circumstances because of coronavirus.
-This came into force on 9 April and all providers will be ready to receive customer requests by 14 April.
+Under measures introduced by the Financial Conduct Authority (FCA), you can request a freeze on credit card repayments for three months if you’re experiencing a change in financial circumstances because of coronavirus.
+This became possible from 9 April and, as the crisis has continued, the FCA has confirmed an extension on some of the help offered.

 The FCA warns that although the measures are designed to help you, they may result in increased costs in the longer term and interest will continue to build in the three-month period.
 So, think carefully before you enter into one of these arrangements and only do so if you need immediate, temporary financial help.